ianlamb/resume/README.md

 ## SUMMARY

 Full-stack developer with a focus on building elegant, usable web interfaces.
 10+ years of experience delivering solutions in enterprise environments.
-Effective leader of small teams.
+Effective and pragmatic leader for small teams.

 ## WORK EXPERIENCE